2021 Partnership Opportunity

-Communities that partner with Healthy Hampshire get access to many benefits, including dedicated staff time to support policy, systems, and environmental changes that improve community health.
+Communities and organizations that partner with Healthy Hampshire get access to many benefits, including dedicated staff time to support policy, systems, and environmental changes that improve community health.
 The Department of Public Health also provides technical expertise around these types of changes to Mass in Motion communities free of charge.
 Historically, DPH has also made certain grants exclusively available to Mass in Motion communities–these grants have ranged from $4,000 to improve disability access in outdoor spaces, to $1.5 million to support evidence-based strategies that reduce chronic disease rates.

 We hope that by signing on as many of the communities in Hampshire County and the Southern Hilltowns of Hampden County as possible for the new RFR, Healthy Hampshire and the Collaborative for Educational Services will be a more competitive applicant, ensuring that we can continue to support our partners to foster healthy, livable communities in our region.

 This page contains resources you can explore to learn more about the partnership opportunity being presented to Hampshire County and Southern Hilltown communities.
 It will be updated periodically as new information emerges.

 Partners that have already signed onto Healthy Hampshire's Mass in Motion Application

 Organizations and Community Groups

 - Grow Food Northampton